adamelliotfields/gradio-diffusion-xl/DOCS.md

 ### Refiner

 Use the [ensemble of expert denoisers](https://research.nvidia.com/labs/dir/eDiff-I/) technique, where the first 80% of timesteps are denoised by the base model and the remaining 80% by the [refiner](https://huggingface.co/stabilityai/stable-diffusion-xl-refiner-1.0).
-Enabled by default.
 Not available with image-to-image pipelines.